+A new exemption to licensure will be codified as 468.505(n) in the Florida statutes and provide considerable room to practice for unlicensed practicantes.
 While the new exemption goes a long way to open the practice of holistic health, there are still caveats to be aware of:

-Practitioners should conduct detailed information gathering with prospective clients, focusing on medical history, and current/past medical providers.
+Practitioners should conduct detailed information gathering with prospective clients, focusing on medical intervention history, and current/past medical providers.

 If a client is under the current, direct care of a medical doctor, for a diagnosed disease or medical condition, in which nutrition intervention has been prescribed as the treatment, the practitioner may not work with that client.